Troubleshooting

 settings/<component>.tsxdefault-export the panel component?
 Named exports are not picked up.

-If all three are right and it still isn’t showing, regenerate (npm run packages:generate) and reload the app.
+If all three are right and it still isn’t showing, regenerate (pnpm run packages:generate from tinycld/) and reload the app.

 Fix: change one of them. shortcut in the manifest can be any single lowercase letter or omitted.
-Common letters to avoid colliding with (currently in use across first-party packages): m (mail), o (contacts), c (calendar), d (drive).
+Letters currently in use across first-party packages, in case you want to avoid them: m (mail), o (contacts), c (calendar), d (drive).
+The package picker UI shows every active shortcut, which is the quickest way to audit for collisions.